 Your manager just told you that you "need to be more of a team player."
 What does that even mean?
 Should you talk more in meetings?
 Volunteer for projects?
 Stop eating lunch alone?
 Vague feedback like this is why most workplace feedback fails.
 It sounds helpful but gives the person nothing specific to act on.

-The SBI feedback model fixes this.
+The SBI feedback model helps fix this.
 Also known as the situation behavior impact model, SBI was developed by the Center for Creative Leadership.
 It's a structured framework that helps managers, peers, and leaders deliver feedback that's specific, objective, and actionable.

 What is the SBI feedback model?